varadhbhatnagar/Blockchain-Insight/caseStudies/bitcoin.md

 Bitcoin transactions are broadcast to the network by the sender, and all peers trying to solve blocks collect the transaction records and add them to the block they are working to solve.
 Miners get incentive to include transactions in their blocks because of attached transaction fees.

 ##### Timestamp:
-~~A node adds its own timestamp as soon as it receives a new block from the network~~.
+A node adds a timestamp as soon as it detects a new block in the network.
 So, it can be said that the timestamp is a rough indicator of when the block was formed by the miner.
 It is possible that the timestamp of a newer block is older that the timestamp of the older block.

 From bitcoin.it/wiki/Block_timestamp: